ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/README.md

 ## Acknowledgements

 Many of the backend functions are adapted from the [SSG-API-Testing-Application](../../Sample-Codes/SSG-API-Testing-Application) and various sources from the
 Internet.
-They are credited where they are due.
+Sources are credited where they are referenced or reused.